Scandinavian York: Pre-Viking age

 York was first recorded by Ptolemy around the year 150 as Eborakon.
-Under the Romans it became the provincial capital and bishopric of Eburacum.
-The Roman settlement was regularly planned, well defended and contained a stone legionary fortress.
-The Romans withdrew around 407 and the Anglo-Saxons occupied the settlement from the early 7th century.
-Post-Roman York was in the kingdom of Deira; it was taken over in 655 by its northern neighbour Bernicia to form the kingdom of Northumbria.
-The Anglo-Saxon king Edwin of Northumbria was baptized there in 627 and the first Anglo-Saxon archbishop Ecgbert of York consecrated in 780.
-The settlement became the Anglo-Saxon trading port of Eoforwic.
+During Roman Britain, it became the provincial capital and bishopric of Eburacum.
+The Roman settlement was regularly planned, well-defended, and contained a stone castra (legionary fortress).

+The end of Roman rule in Britain happened in 407, and was followed by the Anglo-Saxon settlement of Britain starting in 410.
+The Angles occupied the settlement beginning in the early 7th century.
+Post-Roman York was in the kingdom of Deira; it was taken over in 655 by its northern neighbour, Bernicia, to form the kingdom of Northumbria.
+Edwin, King of Northumbria, was baptized there in 627, and the first Anglo-Saxon archbishop, Ecgbert, was consecrated in 780.
+The settlement became the trading port of Eoforwic.

 Viking invasion

 The Vikings had been raiding the coasts of England from the late 8th century, but in 865 a Viking army landed with the intention of conquering rather than just raiding.
 The Anglo-Saxon Chronicle described the army as the "mycel heathen here" (Great Heathen Army).
 They landed in East Anglia where the locals, under Edmund of East Anglia, "made peace" (Note: Asser actually uses the term "make peace". historians have suggested that this means paying the Vikings money or goods in return for peace.
 See Asser ch.
 10 where he explicitly says that the men from Kent paid money in return for peace.) with them in return for horses.

 The army, led by Ivar the Boneless and his brother Halfdan Ragnarsson, made its way north to Northumbria where the Anglo-Saxons were embroiled in a civil war.
 In 862 the ruler of Northumbria, Osberht, had been deposed by Ælla of Northumbria.
 Ivar the Boneless was able to capitalize on the Anglo-Saxons disarray and captured York in 866/ 867.